systechafrica/NASSIT-Documentation/docs/src/videotutorials/employerEnrollment.md

 ### Employer enrollment processes

-This category of videos shows how to onboard employers in FundMaster:
+This category of videos demonstrates the stages of onboarding an employers:

 <div class="videos-grid">
   <div v-for="video in videos" :key="video.id" class="video-item">